charan1910/chat_rag/README.md

-# RAGify: Retrieval-Augmented Generation Pipeline
+# CHAT_RAG: Retrieval-Augmented Generation Pipeline

 RAGify is a Flask-based Retrieval-Augmented Generation (RAG) pipeline for processing and querying large documents.
 It combines the power of document chunking, embedding-based retrieval, and generative AI to deliver contextual answers.